Migrating data to Yandex StoreDoc

 This migration method allows you to:

-- Migrate from older MongoDB versions to newer versions.
+- Migrate from older to newer versions of MongoDB.

-- Go without creating an intermediate VM or granting online access to your Yandex StoreDoc target cluster.
+- Eliminate the need for an intermediate VM or for exposing your Yandex StoreDoc target cluster to the internet.

-To use this migration method, allow connecting to the source cluster from the internet.
+To use this migration method, enable internet access to the source cluster.

 For more information, see Problems addressed by Yandex Data Transfer.